LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 There's some code in here!
 Open up index.html and take a very brief look.
 Seems like a lot of stuff.
 In fact, the entire finished project is all here.
 See for yourself: open up this page in the browser by clicking preview, or by running the apche50 server and then visiting `ide50-jharvard.cs50.io`).

 Why did we give you the finished product?
 Well, this is a Git repo, so in fact, the entire history of the project is actually present.
-In order to start from the beginning, you just have to go back in time!
+To start from the beginning, you just have to go back in time!

 We have created 6 *branches* at various points in the history of the project, one for each Studio.
 You will complete each studio from a different one of these "jumping off points".